Turkish automotive production up 20 percent in the first half

 Global manufacturers such as Toyota, Hyundai, Ford and Fiat Chrysler operate their plants in Turkey as export hubs, with only part of the production sold in the local market.

-(Reporting by Can Sezer.
-Editing by Jane Merriman)
+Reporting by Can Sezer.
+Editing by Jane Merriman